ammarfaizi2/wgm/README.md

 # Wireguard Manager

-A simple program to manage multiple wireguard interfaces and peers.
+A program to manage multiple wireguard interfaces and peers.

-# Links
+# Table of Contents

 - [Build](#build)
 - [Commands](#commands)